qtfkwk/kron/README.rst

 specific point in time.
 Timestamp objects can be created, modified, and viewed in a few *natural* ways.

-The "duration" class represent a duration of time, which is also the difference of two timestamp objects.
+The "duration" class represents a duration of time and the difference of two timestamp objects.

 The "timezone" class is provided to simplify specifying a timezone by allowing a partial string or regular expression to search for the